MOHAMMED-BE/react-remove-transparent-bg/README.md

 const formData = new FormData();

 //-- Using formik
-const image =await removeTransparentBackground(values.image as unknown as File) formData.append('image', image);
+const image = await removeTransparentBackground(values.image as unknown as File) formData.append('image', image);

 //-- Using useState